Study Reveals What The Cutoff Age Might Be For Quickly Learning New Languages

 “There’s roughly a period of being a minor that goes up to about age 17 or 18 in many societies.
 After that, you leave your home, maybe you work full time, or you become a specialized university student.
 All of those might impact your learning rate for any language.”

 Although the study backed up previous research that also suggested people start having a hard time learning a new language during their late teens or early adulthood, some experts offered critical comments about the new research.
 BBC News quoted the University of York’s Dr. Danijela Trenkic, who said that the study only focused on grammar, but not on language’s other aspects, as people can still be “excellent communicators” despite grammatical imperfections.
-Trenkic’s remarks were backed up her University of York colleague, professor Marilyn Vihman, who said that it’s “questionable” to say that people can only become proficient native speakers of a language in childhood.
+Trenkic’s remarks were backed up her University of York colleague professor Marilyn Vihman, who said that it’s “questionable” to say that people can only become proficient native speakers of a language in childhood.

 “I don’t think there is a critical age as such, just a plateau that sets in after the teen years for most but not all speakers,” said Vihman.